-For ordinary computer PCs, HAAS machines, SWF and Melco embroidery machines, other control panels that use a twisted cable type of floppy connector, or based on a PC using the FAT file format.
-Most new equipment use this type.
+The most common type of drive replacement.
+For computer PCs, HAAS machines, SWF and Melco embroidery machines, other control panels that use a twisted cable type of floppy connector, or based on a PC using the FAT file format.
+Most new equipment year 2000+ use this type.

 Replaces drives TEAC FD-235, Panasonic, Mitsumi, Sony MPF420, Epson, Citizen, etc.